Can systemic thinking reshape health services?

 - Political and fiscal implications of changes (or non-change) to health provision

-- Consideration of demographics in relation to provision of services
+- Consideration of demographics in relation to the provision of services